-Board of Directors Corporate Governance and Compliance Committee Technology Committee (Chairman) 6/6 5/5
+Board of Directors 6/6

+Corporate Governance and Compliance Committee 5/5

-3/3
+Technology Committee (Chairman) 3/3

-Prior Voting Results s - 2016

 For 90.8%

 Against 9.2%

-Regeneron Securiti es Beneficially Owned as of April 17, 2019

-Common Stock 21,099

-Options 40,200

-Options

 LEONARD S. SCHLEIFER, M.D., PH.D.

 Director since: 1988 Age: 66

 Dr. Schleifer founded the Company in 1988, has been a Director and its President and Chief Executive Officer since its inception, and served as Chairman of the Board from 1990 through 1994.
 Dr. Schleifer, together with Regeneron's founding scientist, Dr. Yancopoulos, built and has managed the Company over the past 31 years.
 Dr. Schleifer is a licensed physician and is certified in Neurology by the American Board of Psychiatry and Neurology.
 With over 30 years of experience as Chief Executive Officer of the Company, Dr. Schleifer brings to the board an incomparable knowledge of the Company, significant leadership experience, and an in-depth understanding of the complex research, drug development, and business issues facing companies in the biopharmaceutical industry.